 2. Sign the form in front of a Registrar of Marriages

-You or your partner needs to take the notice to your local Registrar of Marriages in person so they can witness you signing the declaration.
+You or your partner needs to take the notice to your local Registrar of Marriages in person, so they can witness you signing the declaration.
 The address is on the form.

 You’ll need to declare: